Strain-Dependent Wetting of Graphene: Acknowledgments

 \section{Acknowledgments}

 D.W.L.\ acknowledges financial support from Trinity College, Cambridge.
-X.R.A.\ acknowledges support from the European Union under the ``n-AQUA'' European Research Council project (grant no.~101071937).
+X.R.A.\ and A.M.\ acknowledge support from the European Union under the ``n-AQUA'' European Research Council project (grant no.~101071937).
+W.C.W.\ acknowledges support from the EPSRC (grant EP/V062654/1).
 C.S.\ acknowledges financial support from the Royal Society (grant no.~RGS/R2/242614).
 This work used the ARCHER2 UK National Supercomputing Service via a mixture of the UK Car--Parrinello Consortium (funded by EPSRC grant reference EP/X035891/1), as well as through the APP59749: ML4HetCat project.

-We thank Angelos Michaelides for helpful early discussions, and for feedback on preliminary results presented by the authors.
 This work was inspired by prior research from the ICE Group, and benefited from stimulating discussions within n-AQUA.